-3.19 Before publishing draft DPD or SPD for consultation, they will be considered by an executive committee of the Council (such as the Local Plan Committee, or the Cabinet) who will approve the draft for consultation.
+3.20 Before publishing draft DPD or SPD for consultation, they will be considered by an executive committee of the Council (such as the Local Plan Committee, or the Cabinet) who will approve the draft for consultation.
+In some instances the

+Council's Portfolio Holder Decision Notice procedure may be a more appropriate route to agree for example - draft SPD for consultation.
 This is opportunity for councillors to discuss the policies.
-The meetings are public, so there is the opportunity to speak to the committee Notice must be given to the Democratic Services Officer if a full reply is sought.
+The meetings are public, so there is the opportunity to speak to the committee, notice must be given to the Democratic Services Officer if a full reply is sought.
 More detail on how to speak at committees is provided on the Council's website.